ollionorg/azure-cnci/README.md

 This repository contains code for the sample application and the azure functions which are extension over azure cloud for the demo of the Cloud Native CI/CD talk given by Vishal Parpia at the Google Cloud Summit Singapore ‘19.

-The /app folder contains the sample NodeJs application along with the CloudBuild yaml, Docker files and Kubernetes yaml.
+The [app](app) folder contains the sample NodeJs application along with the CloudBuild yaml, Docker files and Kubernetes yaml.
 The application has some unit tests and integration tests defined which are checked during the build process.

-The /azure-cnci-functions folder contains the code for the Azure Functions to listen to Azure Pipelines updates and Slack approval events.
+The [azure-cnci-functions](azure-cnci-functions) folder contains the code for the Azure Functions to listen to Azure Pipelines updates and Slack approval events.

 ## Process Flow

 The source for the application to be deployed is this GitHub repository.
 When a pull request is raised to the master branch it triggers Azure Pipeline to build and test code based on the PR.
 If it is successful then the user can merge the PR into the master branch.

-Merging the PR triggers another CloudBuild to perform unit tests, build the Docker image, push the image to Azure Container Repository, deploy it to Kubernetes pods for the staging environment and then perform integration tests.
+Merging the PR triggers another build to perform unit tests, build the Docker image, push the image to Azure Container Repository, deploy it to Kubernetes pods for the staging environment and then perform integration tests.

 Notifications at each stage are sent to a Slack channel.